Hawk-Zhou/better-groupcache/README.md

 > An $O(n)$ implementation is given by [man-fish](https://github.com/man-fish) in the comments below the day4 tutorial.

 Both geecache and groupcache don't support delete of nodes.
 Moreover, they store the hashed key that represent virtual nodes in an array of `uint32`.
 The array gives rise to the complexity of $O(log\ n)$ in time to find the key to be deleted and $O(n)$ in time to remove that. $O(n)$ is okay but we can do better with balanced binary search trees.
 I used the [BTree](https://pkg.go.dev/github.com/google/btree) implementation by google to **achieve delete in $O(log\ n)$ time** .
 Thanks, Google.

+Btw, this support of delete/add nodes in real time is provided at upper layers like HTTPPool.
+The support at HTTPPool enables instructions of adding/removing nodes in the form of protobuf to be sent/received.

 ### A new problem (and its solution) with deleting nodes